-All equity awards granted to our executive officers during fiscal year ended January 31, 2022, also provide for accelerated vesting on a "double trigger" basis.
+All equity awards granted to our executive officers during the fiscal year ended January 31, 2023 also provide for accelerated vesting on a "double trigger" basis.
 For additional information, please see "Potential Payments Upon Termination or Change In Control" below.

-For additional detail on the stock options, restricted stock units (both performance-based and service-based), and restricted stock awards held by our named executive officers, see the "Fiscal 2022 Outstanding Equity Awards at Fiscal Year-End Table" below.
+For additional detail on the stock options and restricted stock units (both performance-based and service-based) held by our named executive officers, see the "Fiscal 2023 Outstanding Equity Awards at Fiscal Year-End Table" below.

-Fiscal Year 2020 Equity Awards
+Fiscal Year 2021 Equity Awards

-The performance-based vesting restricted stock units granted in 2019 to our executive officers (the "FY20 PRSUs"), including our named executive officers, vested in March 2022.
-The FY20 PRSUs were originally awarded with vesting based on the achievement of the Company's revenue CAGR (determined on a basis consistent with GAAP) in the period beginning February 1, 2019 and ended January 31, 2022, calculated based on a beginning value of \$287.2 million (the Company's revenue for the fiscal year ended January 31, 2019) as follows:
+The performance-based vesting restricted stock units granted in 2020 to our executive officers (the "FY21 PRSUs"), including our named executive officers, vested in March 2023.
+The FY21 PRSUs vested based on our relative total stockholder return compared to the stock price of the constituents of the Russell 2000 index in the period beginning March 30, 2020 (the date the performance-based vesting restricted stock units were granted by the compensation committee) and ending January 31, 2023, as follows: